Skip to main content

 About BEWhen it comes to bronchiectasis, knowledge is power.

 Bronchiectasis (BE) is a disease where your airways become permanently widened, making it harder for you to clear mucus and bacteria.
+Symptoms of BE can include coughing, mucus production, lung infections, and flares.
 It’s a chronic and progressive disease, which means it can affect you long-term and may get worse over time, causing lung damage.
+BE is commonly diagnosed by a pulmonologist, who will review your medical history, including your current symptoms, and confirm BE with a CT scan.

 How does bronchiectasis affect the lungs?

-Have you ever wondered, “What’s actually happening in my lungs?”
+Curious about what’s actually happening in the lungs?
 Watch to learn more.

 An interconnected cycle contributes to the development of BE